-Max Kade Graduate Fellowship in German Studies
+Max Kade Graduate Scholarship in German Studies

-Two (2) Max Kade fellowships are available each academic year.
+Two (2) Max Kade Scholarship are available each academic year.
 Graduate students admitted to or applying for admission to an IUPUI graduate program who meet the stipulations below are invited to apply.
 For consideration of award the applicant must:

 - Provide knowledge of German at an advanced level evidenced by coursework or equivalent.
 Admission to a graduate program in the School of Liberal Arts, e.g., American Studies, History, Philosophy, Philanthropy, Anthropology, Religious Studies.
 Admission to other schools will also be considered, where a focus on the Humanities and Social Sciences is possible, e.g., School of Library and Information Science, School of Education.